-- First, it is not organized by traditional academic divisions.
-Rather, arts & sciences and business departments are presented alphabetically.
-This reflects Bentley’s commitment to fusion – a commitment grounded in the belief that developing organizational leaders and contributors to our societies requires that we produce graduates able to view challenges and opportunities through multiple lenses.
-The ability to see with equal clarity and objectivity the advantages and limitations that various perspectives present is key to finding innovative solutions to the challenges of our time.
-Described this way, our concept of fusion is much more than just a call for business students to be exposed to arts & sciences and vice versa – a call grounded in the mantra that arts & sciences develop critical thinking as a required complement to the skills developed through the business disciplines.
-Our research rejects this limiting notion.
-Both fields expand our capacity for critical thinking and provide aspects of the long-term skills necessary for successful implementation.
-But, it is the ability to draw on and appropriately fuse the insight and methods of both that is key to real value-enhancing innovation.
+Finding innovative solutions to the challenges of our time requires the ability to see with equal clarity and objectivity the advantages and limitations that various perspectives present.
+Consequently, Bentley’s concept of fusion involves much more than just demanding business students to be exposed to arts & sciences and vice versa.
+Such an approach grounded in the naïve perception that arts & sciences disciplines develop critical thinking while business disciplines develop skills.
+We reject this completely and hold that both fields expand learners’ capacity for critical thinking and provide aspects of the myriad of long-term skills necessary for successful implementation.
+Furthermore, the ability to draw on and appropriately fuse the insight and methods of both is key to real value-enhancing innovation!

 Provost and Vice President for Academic Affairs